gzafiridis/django-rest-api/README.md

 ## Introduction

 This is a project that I did to get my feet wet with the Django Framework and create some RESTful API endpoints.
 The code is documented and I have also written a suite of tests for the various functions of the API.
-I have used Docker to containerize the created app and Travis for CI.
+The database I used is PostgreSQL, I also used Travis for CI and Docker to containerize the created app.
 In this README I have instructions on how to run the app with Docker and I have fully documented the API endpoints so that you can test them out!

 For this project, I decided to make some endpoints that would be useful in a streaming service.
 The basic entities of our API are: